betaorbust/eslint-plugin-pocket-fluff/docs/rules/no-dead-code.md

-Disallow code past its marked @replaceby.  (no-dead-code)
+Disallow code past its marked @removeby.  (no-dead-code)
 =====================================================

 _"There is nothing more permanent than a temporary fix."_